stigmergic-org/dapprank/src/pages/dappspec.md

 ```

 The manifest fields are defined as follows:
-- `dappspecVersion`: The version of the DappSpec specification being used.
+- `dappspec`: The version of the DappSpec specification being used.
 - `repository`: URL of the source code repository for the dapp, typically a git repository.
 - `preserveHistory`: Indicates how many historical versions pinning services should maintain.
 A value of -1 means all history should be preserved.
 - `dservice`: Information about the dapp's own decentralized backend service.